ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 This script creates npm and browser builds of your plugin.
 <info-box warning>
-	If during the package creation the `--installation-method` flag had value `current`, script creates npm and browser build only without CKEditor&nbsp;5's legacy installation methods.
+	If during the package creation the `--installation-methods` flag value was set to `current` the script creates npm and browser build only without CKEditor&nbsp;5's legacy installation methods.
 </info-box>

 ## How to change ESLint configuration